0xcert/docs/framework/v2/guides/providers.md

 public send(data: any, callback: (err, data) => any) { }
 ```

 The `data` input is a JSON rpc call to an ethereum function.
-And the callback data needs to be an object that consists of `result` which the is rpc response and `id` which need to be the same as `data.id`.
-Since rpc call and responses need to have the same `id`.
+The callback data needs to be an object, consisting of `result` which is the rpc response, and `id` which needs to be the same as `data.id`.
+The rpc call and responses need to have the same `id`.

 Input data example:
 ```ts